 Our research is aimed at understanding the molecular and cellular processes underlying human health and disease with a key aim to translate this research into diagnostic and therapeutic applications.
 Investment in state-of-the-art genomic and proteomic technologies has allowed a systems-led approach to explore the interacting networks of genes, molecules and cells underpinning disease processes.
-Our research in Disease and Diagnostics utilises interdisciplinary approaches to identify novel molecular disease markers and therapies.
+Our research in Diagnostics utilises interdisciplinary approaches to identify novel molecular disease markers and therapies.
 The major research themes are:

 Professor Simon Jackson, Centre Director